gaastonsr/social-icons/README.md

 ## How to use them

-Add [social-icons.css](https://github.com/gaastonsr/social-icons/blob/master/social-icons.css) and the [icons folder](https://github.com/gaastonsr/social-icons/tree/master/icons) to your website and make sure they are referenced correctly from social-icons.css, update if needed and then add the classes `.social-icon` to the elements you want to convert on a social icon.
+Add [social-icons.css](https://github.com/gaastonsr/social-icons/blob/master/social-icons.css) and add the classes `.social-icon` to the elements you want to convert on a social icon.

 Last step is to add a class modifier to indicate wich social network the icon is.

 ```html
 <a href="#" target="_blank" class="social-icon social-icon--facebook"></a>
 ```

 And that's all.

 View the [full list of examples](https://rawgit.com/gaastonsr/social-icons/master/example/index.html).